nextcloud/spreed/docs/participant.md

 ## Get a participant by their pin

+Note: Deprecated - Use [Verify a dial-in PIN](#Verify-a-dial-in-PIN) instead
-Note: This is only allowed with validate SIP bridge requests
+Note: This is only allowed as validate SIP bridge requests

 * Required capability: `sip-support`
 * Method: `GET`